peterjobes/jekyll-now/_posts/2019-07-23-tested-on-the-fells.md

 After Robinson I made a big error, retreading my path unthinkingly when I should have peeled off to the west to descend.
 By the time I realised I didn't much fancy the run back to the summit to correct it and so decided to cut across the crags.
 This meant the descent became technical for a time before leaving me to wade waist deep through ferns.
 By the time I finally reached Honister Pass I'd been out for 3:45 and was not a happy runner.

 I started my way up High Stile with sluggish legs.
 The waterfalls on Comb Beck were raging and it took a few attempts to find a place to cross that wouldn't see me swept down into Buttermere.
 As the climb steepened I started to doubt my ability to continue.
-There was only one answer: I sat down with a Fry's Peppermint Cream and gave myself a talking too.
+There was only one answer: I sat down with a Fry's Peppermint Cream and gave myself a talking to.

 >As the climb steepened I started to doubt my ability to continue.
-There was only one answer: I sat down with a Fry's Peppermint Cream and gave myself a talking too.
+There was only one answer: I sat down with a Fry's Peppermint Cream and gave myself a talking to.

 It was hard to see how I could finish the round, I was way behind schedule, tired, dispirited, and the weather wasn't playing ball.
 I wasn't, however, going to quit half way up a hill.
 There was a summit waiting somewhere above my head.
 After a few minutes I was able to carry on.
 Again visibility dropped as I entered the clouds and the way became tricky.
 I couldn't see a path or trod and so found myself scrambling up wet crags.